Table of Contents

 Before knowing the difference between bitumen and tar; it is necessary to know what is bitumen and tar.

 Bitumen is a solid or semisolid, black, sticky, ductile substance, obtained as an important byproduct from the distillation of crude petroleum.

-Bitumen implies a group of hydrocarbon often mixed with some organic matter.
-It is known as petroleum in the fluid state, mineral tar in the semifluid state and asphalt in the solid state.
+Bitumen implies a group of hydrocarbons often mixed with some organic matter.
+It is known as petroleum in the fluid state, mineral tar in the semifluid state, and asphalt in the solid state.

 i.
 It is characteristically solid or semi-solid, black, and sticky.